Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Maintenance of the Temple:

-Followers of the Sri Madhava Theertha Mutt of Madurai formed a unit and named it as Madurai Vedaathyayana Sabha in the year 1924.
+Followers of the Sri Madhava Theertha Mutt of Madurai formed a unit and named it Madurai Vedaathyayana Sabha in the year 1924.
 The Sabha takes care of all the needs of the Saurashtra Brahmins in addition to maintaining the temple of Sri Anjaneya consecrated by Sri Rama Madhava Theertha.

-Today the temple has separate sannidhi for Sri Sita Rama Lakshmana, Sri Santhana Krishnan, Sri Vidhya Ganapathi, and Sri Ayappa apart from Sri Anjaneya in the main Garbhagraham.
-There is a separate Sannidhi for the great Saurashtra saint Sri Natana Gopala Nayaki Swamigal.
-Samprokshanam for the newly constructed sannidhi and swarna kalasa abishekam was conducted as per the Vedic rules on 4th of February 2001.
+Sri Anjaneya, Sitarama Anjaneya Mataalayam, Madurai, Tamil Nadu.
+Today the temple has separate sannidhi for Sri Sita Rama Lakshmana, Sri Santhana Krishnan, Sri Vidhya Ganapathi, and Sri Ayappa apart from Sri Anjaneya in the main garbhagraham.
+There is a separate sannidhi for the great Saurashtra saint Sri Natana Gopala Nayaki Swamigal.
+Samprokshanam for the newly constructed sannidhi and swarna kalasa abishekam was conducted as per the Vedic rules on the 4th of February 2001.

 Sri Anjaneya Swami